Solar eclipses - occurances and typesTweet

 What happens during a total solar eclipse?

-During a total solar eclipse, the sky will darken and the air will cool.
-During a total eclipse, animals and birds react to the change in the climate and will often be seen preparing for and going to sleep - as though it were night - and awaking at the end of the eclipse.
+During a total solar eclipse, the sky will darken and the air will cool, animals and birds react to the change in the climate and will often be seen preparing for and going to sleep - as though it were night - and awaking at the end of the eclipse.

 How large is the area I can see totality from?